cgranier/tabSidian/README.md

-# TabSidian
+# tabSidian

-TabSidian is a Microsoft Edge browser extension that helps users easily generate an Obsidian-compatible markdown file containing a list of their open tabs.
+tabSidian is a Microsoft Edge browser extension that helps users easily generate an Obsidian-compatible markdown file containing a list of their open tabs.
 The extension filters out pre-defined restricted URLs, such as settings and pinned tabs, and organizes the remaining tabs with their titles and URLs in a markdown format.

 ## Table of Contents